Dominance of Viled Heart

 “Tuk, I think it’s a different—”

-“I see, that makes sense,” the prince suddenly agreed, nodding as if I had unveiled some profound truth.
-His voice, however, carried a chilling calmness.
+“I see.”
+The prince cut Leo off, nodding as if I had unveiled some profound truth.
+His expression was calm—too calm.

 “YOUR HIGHNESS!!”
-Nixon and Leon exclaimed in shock, their voices filled with disbelief.
+Nixon and Leon exclaimed, their voices a mix of shock and protest.

 “Please, Your Highness, call me Tuk,” I said through gritted teeth, forcing a smile.
 “And I’m not the only one who knows the heart.
 It’s something everyone understands as they grow up.”